fbpx

 What is a breastfeeding crisis?

-Suddenly your baby wants to feed all the time, is more irritated and fuzzy, cries, and seems to want to feed constantly but is struggling at the breast.
+Suddenly, your baby wants to feed constantly, is more irritated and fuzzy, cries, and seems to want to feed constantly but is struggling at the breast.
 And maybe you are thinking: am I running out of milk?

 But wait… maybe your baby is going through a breastfeeding crisis!

-Babies usually go through several growth spurts (some call them frequency days, in some regions, they are even called breastfeeding crises) during the first 12 months of life, when their demand for milk typically increases.
+Babies usually go through several growth spurts (some call them frequency days; in some regions, they are called breastfeeding crises) during the first 12 months of life, when their demand for milk typically increases.
 This can cause them to wake up more often and want to breastfeed all the time.
-In addition, babies may cry more, be fussy, fight when breastfeeding, and stretch their legs and back while feeding.
+In addition, babies may cry more, be fuzzy, fight with breastfeeding, stretch their legs, and arch their back while feeding.

-As if that was not enough, at certain moments, you may notice that your breasts are softer… This is perfectly normal.
-Remember, milk does not disappear all of a sudden!
+If that is not enough, you may also notice that your breasts feel softer at some point.
+This is perfectly normal.
+Remember, breast milk does not disappear all of a sudden!

-Growing up is not the only possible reason why a baby may need to suck more for a while or be fussier.
-She may show the same type of behavior when she is experiencing developmental milestones: when she learns to roll over and crawl, or when she starts walking or talking.
+Growing up and developing is not the only reason babies may need to breastfeed more for a while or be fussier.
+They may show the same behavior when they experience developmental milestones: when they learn to roll over and crawl or when they start walking or talking.

 When do breastfeeding crises occur?

-Breastfeeding crises or growth spurts usually appear on the second day of birth and around 15-20 days, at 6 or 7 weeks, at 3 months, and at many other times: at 4 and 8 months of age, at 1 year, at 2 years.
-Actually, at all important times of the baby’s development.
-However, keep in mind that each baby has its own pace, and these dates are always approximate; your baby can experience them at any time of its growth.
+Breastfeeding crises or growth spurts usually appear on the second day of birth and around 15-20 days, at 6 or 7 weeks, at 3 months, and at many other times: at 4 and 8 months of age, at 1 year, and at 2 years.
+Actually, at all critical times of the baby’s development.
+However, remember that each baby has their own pace, and these dates are always approximate; your baby can experience them at any time of their growth.

 How long do they last?